emtee40/fdroid-wiki/Internal/Issue-Cleanup-Policy.md

 currently we cannot get <link to our issue> done, as this issue here isn't done yet.

 If there is no activity here or in the F-Droid issue in the next 4 weeks, we will close our issue to reduce the number of open issues.
-On <link to our wiki> you can see more details about this process.
+In our [wiki](https://gitlab.com/fdroid/wiki/-/wikis/Internal/Issue-Cleanup-Policy) you can see more details about this process.

 Please contact us when you need help.